 CV Imports was initially launched to a pilot group of users, who saw significant time savings as faculty easily imported complete CVs and validated the information in around an hour, as opposed to the 8+ hours typically spent copying and pasting the information from a Microsoft Word document.

 “We’ve had over 20,000 records entered into the system using the tool within the first month of launch, and users have seen up to 80% time savings,” Fuger said.
 “For those who have gone through the pain of having to copy and paste, it’s been revolutionary.”

-Watermark’s CV Imports feature provides faculty, proxies, and administrative users with an intuitive interface to upload their CV document and to easily navigate sections to review and adjust the content and ensure it is mapped accurately.
+Watermark’s CV Imports feature allows administrators and faculty to upload their CVs.
+Users can easily adjust their content, review formatting, and navigate various sections.
 Rather than taking a gradual approach to populating the system with more recent faculty activity data and adding to it over time, CV Imports makes it easier to support more complicated reporting objectives sooner by quickly getting complete data into Faculty Success (formerly Digital Measures).

 Having all faculty activity information in a central repository eliminates the need for faculty to create new versions of their CV to respond to requests for information, and allows the data to be repurposed multiple ways.
-Administrators can run diverse reports on the imported data and supplement it with data from integrated online repositories, such as Crossref, PubMed, Web of Science, Scopus, and ORCID.
+Administrators can use imported data and integrate additional information from integrated online databases, including Crossref, Scopus, PubMed, ORCID, and Web of Science.

 Watermark has built a solution that helps create a more reliable, accurate, and complete representation of faculty accomplishments at your institution.
 Administrators can access this data to showcase and celebrate their faculty, strengthen decision-making, and streamline accreditation reporting.